Frequently Asked Questions

 I’ve only heard of Charles and Colvard moissanite.
-Why should I buy a different brand?
+Why should I consider a different brand?

-Our goal is to make moissanite look as much like diamond as possible, and we have gone back to the drawing board many times to perfect our cuts.
+Our goal is to make moissanite look as much like diamond as possible, and we have gone back to the drawing board many times to perfect our cuts through painstaking trial and error.
 If you cut a moissanite exactly like a diamond, it will look different.
 Therefore, every facet needs to be adjusted to match the brilliance and fire that a diamond produces.
 When shopping for moissanite, chose a trusted brand that can deliver the exact product you are looking for.